|

 - Does a "religion of science" exist?
 (2004)

-Examines the extent to which scientists attempt to pose as moral authorities, notwithstanding the epistemic limitations of physical science.
+Examines the extent to which scientists attempt to pose as moral authorities, despite the epistemic limitations of physical science.

-- Has "science" supplanted "religion"?: A Deconstruction of the Warfare Hypothesis (2004)
+- Has “science” supplanted “religion?”: A Deconstruction of the Warfare Hypothesis (2004)

-The popular hypothesis of historic warfare between "science" and "religion," long abandoned by serious historians, is briefly critiqued, while questioning the utility of "science" and "religion" as constructs for historical analysis.
+The popular hypothesis of historic warfare between science and religion, long abandoned by serious historians, is briefly critiqued, while questioning the utility of “science” and “religion” as constructs for historical analysis.

 - Ehrenfest Urn Problem with Applications (1997)